Auction Verdicts (2 or 3 hours)

 Legal auction forum open Q & A session (1 or 2 hours)

 We address any and all auction-related legal questions.
 For instance, what’s going on in the courts around the United States?
 How can you avoid court?
 What are common misunderstandings in the auction industry?
 What are the trends we’re seeing in auction lawsuits?

 This class discusses all the ways auctioneers can both prevent and recover from disasters.
-Whether that disaster is death, incompetence, a public relations nightmare, a crazy client or even theft, this class addresses key business decisions which will help auctioneers avoid and mitigate such disasters.
-Note: Exclusively offered at the Certified Auctioneers Institute.
+Whether that disaster is death, incompetence, a public relations nightmare, a crazy client, or even theft, this class addresses key business decisions which will help auctioneers avoid and mitigate such disasters.